16 Aug 2022

 More information about minority interests can be found in our Introduction to Minority Shareholder Rights Guide.

 A company is a collective organisation, and like any collective organisation, it makes decisions through its members and relies on majority rule.
 Any decision that the majority shareholder(s) make will be seen as reflecting the will of the company and binding on the minority.

 While this is very efficient and democratic, such a tendency will give rise to the temptation of abuse by the majority.
 This may be prejudicial to minority members as it is possible for the majority shareholder to abuse their powers to the detriment of the minority members.

-For instance, majority shareholder may appoint majority directors to direct the company to enter into business deals that will benefit the majority shareholder but not the company.
-This, in turn, will cause minority members to suffer loss as they are unable to stop the deal from going forward with their limited voting rights and control over the company.
+For instance, the majority shareholders may appoint majority directors to direct the company to enter into business deals that will benefit the majority shareholder but not the company.
+This, in turn, will cause minority members to suffer losses as they are unable to stop the deal from going forward with their limited voting rights and control over the company.